waywardphilosopher/tainan/content/projects/myanmar-teachers.md

 ## Project Outcomes
 We ran three workshops overall, exploring storytelling in theory and practice, and its pedagogical uses.

-Because of the difficult security situation in contemporary Myanmar we are unable to provide details of our project partners for this project or any direct links.
+Because of the difficult security situation in contemporary Myanmar, we are unable to provide details of our project partners for this project or any direct links.